 I do already have a smashing fruit scone recipe on my blog.
 And of course, it’s also one that can be used to make a gluten free cream tea.
-But after enjoying a very delicious scone, as part of a gf afternoon tea at Nunsmere Hall, I wanted to share a scone recipe that was a bit fancier.
-Something that may be fitting enough to hand out at a street party.
-Celebrating The Queens Platinum Jubilee maybe?!!
+However, after enjoying a very delicious scone, as part of a gluten free afternoon tea at Nunsmere Hall, I wanted to share a scone recipe that was fancier.

-I’m so happy with this scone recipe.
-And they look the part too; with their gorgeous, golden tops.
-When enjoyed warm, the scones have the most delightful outer crunch and soft, sweet vanilla crumb.
-The perfect little edible vessel to pile high with clotted cream and jam.
+I’m so happy with this gluten free buttermilk scone recipe.
+And they look the part too, with their gorgeous, golden tops.
+When enjoyed warm, the scones have the most delightful outer crunch, and soft sweet, vanilla crumb.
+The perfect little edible vessel, to pile high with clotted cream and jam.

 These scones are nice and easy to make and are a great place to start if you’re new to baking.
 Hope I’ve tempted you into giving them a go!